-In January 2023, we also executed limited rent deferrals for Holistic Industries Inc. ("Holistic") for two of our properties in California and Michigan, and a limited rent deferral for Calyx Peak, Inc. at our Missouri property.
+In 2023, as previously reported in our periodic filings, we also executed limited rent deferrals for Holistic (at two properties in California and Michigan), Calyx Peak, Inc. at one property in Missouri, Temescal Wellness of Massachusetts, LLC ("Temescal Wellness") at one property in Massachusetts and 4Front at one property in Illinois.